 Being a small charity, we are not required to appoint a Data Protection Officer.

-The majority of the personal information we hold, is provided to us directly by you or by the parents or legal guardians of youth members verbally or in paper form, digital form or via our online membership systems Online Scout Manager and Compass.
+The majority of the personal information we hold, is provided to us directly by you or by the parents or legal guardians of youth members verbally or in paper form, digital form or via our online membership systems Online Scout Manager and the Scout Digital Membership System.
 In the case of adult members and volunteers, data may also be provided by third parties, such as the England & Wales – Disclosure and Barring Service (DBS).

 Where a member is under the age of 18, this information will only be obtained from a parent or guardian and cannot be provided by the young person.